İrfan Saraloğlu

-İrfan Saraloğlu (born 16 September 1962, in Ardeşen-Rize) is a Turkish soccer coach and former professional soccer player.
-He is currently an assistant manager at Galatasaray S.K.
+İrfan Saraloğlu (born 16 September 1962) is a Turkish football coach and former professional football player.
+He is currently an assistant manager at Galatasaray.
 He played professionally for 14 years.

 Club career

-He played for Çaykur Rizespor, Sivasspor, Maltepespor, Erdemir Ereğlispor, Düzcespor, Siirtspor and Keşanspor.
+Saraloğlu played for Çaykur Rizespor, Sivasspor, Maltepespor, Erdemir Ereğlispor, Düzcespor, Siirtspor and Keşanspor.

 Coaching career

 He qualified his A category coaching licence in 1995.
 He has worked for Fenerbahçe S.K. and Fenerbahçe Youth Academy from 2004 until 2012.
 He also worked at West Ham United in 2000.

-Since 2012 he is assisting coach for Okan Buruk, who currently manages Galatasaray.
+Since 2022 he is assisting coach for Okan Buruk, who currently manages Galatasaray.

 Personal life

+Saraloğlu was born in Ardeşen, Rize.
 His son Utku Saraloğlu is a professional basketball player.